 However, the sanctuary provided by technology is fraught with paradoxes.
 The very devices and platforms that offer respite from anxiety also moor their users to a new form of dependency-one not marked by chains but by Wi-Fi signals and infinite-scroll screens.
 Overreliance on these digital crutches can lead to an atrophy of skills essential for navigating human relationships' complexities and nuances.
 The result is a generation adept in digital navigation yet inept in interpreting body language or engaging in the shared vulnerabilities that in-person interactions elicit.
-Critical attributes like empathy, emotional intelligence, and capacities for conflict resolution, negotiation, and compromise suffer, hindering both personal and professional growth.
+Critical attributes like empathy, emotional intelligence, and capacity for conflict resolution, negotiation, and compromise hinder personal and professional growth.

 The phenomenon of digital escapism raises vital questions about its long-term implications.
 In education, critical developmental milestones have traditionally been achieved through direct interaction and experiential learning.
 As dependency on technology intensifies, there is a looming threat that developing interpersonal skills might be sacrificed in favor of new proficiencies in technology-mediated interfaces.
 As virtual escapism proliferates, the boundaries between reality and simulation blur.
 Emotionally charged experiences get compressed into emoji reactions, and the intricate sea of human feelings is reduced to calm digital ponds-navigable but devoid of the messy, unpredictable storms intrinsic to face-to-face dynamics.
 This dilution of emotional expression into bytes and keystrokes challenges our engagement as empathetic, socially adaptive beings (Rejbrand et al., 2023).

 Moreover, examining the role of VR in this context, recent studies underscore its potential both as a therapeutic tool and as a possible crutch.
 Research reveals that social VR can significantly help socially anxious individuals by providing immersive and embodied experiences that promote social skills development (Zeka et al., 2023).
-The study utilizing VR-based eye-tracking paradigms indicates that VR can be an effective tool for assessing and diagnosing social anxiety disorder, spotlighting its utility in early detection and intervention.
-Meanwhile, a comprehensive review on virtual reality exposure therapy (VRET) confirms its efficacy in reducing social anxiety symptoms, although the long-term effectiveness and generalizability of these findings are still under scrutiny.
+The study utilizing VR-based eye-tracking paradigms indicates that VR can effectively assess and diagnose social anxiety disorder, spotlighting its utility in early detection and intervention.
+Meanwhile, a comprehensive review of virtual reality exposure therapy (VRET) confirms its efficacy in reducing social anxiety symptoms and scrutiny.

 Thus, we find ourselves at a crossroads.
 Are we nurturing a society capable of harnessing technology's power to alleviate the anxieties it addresses?
-Or are we constructing a sophisticated digital maze-easier to navigate, perhaps, but one that undermines the fundamental human need for genuine connection and leaves us yearning for the essence we may inadvertently program away?
+Or are we constructing a sophisticated digital maze-more accessible to navigate, perhaps, but one that undermines the fundamental human need for genuine connection and leaves us yearning for the essence we may inadvertently program away?
 These questions demand an urgent reevaluation of technology's role in sculpting the dimensions of our humanity.
 The balance we strike will determine whether future generations can harmonize technological advancements with the irreplaceable value of authentic human interaction.